Key Concepts

 Share Migration

-Starting with the Ocata release, NetApp’s Manila driver supports non-disruptive migration of Manila shares - along with the filesystem metadata and snapshots, if desired.
-This can be useful in a variety of use-cases, such as during maintenance or evacuation.
+Beginning with the Ocata release, NetApp’s Manila driver supports non-disruptive migration of Manila shares - along with the filesystem metadata and snapshots, if desired.
+This can be useful in a variety of use cases, such as during maintenance or evacuation.

 Caution